0333 358 3441

 Yes.
 In fact, there’s a good chance you’ll spend far longer checking out your driving data than we will.
 Your data is only flagged to us if you’re driving dangerously, but you can check out your own driving stats any time.

-You’ll receive a login that lets you view your account online, where you can take a look at all the acceleration, braking, cornering and speed info your black box has collected.
+You’ll receive a login that lets you view your account online or on our app, where you can take a look at all the acceleration, braking, and speed info your black box has collected.
 You can track how you’ve been driving according to our simple red, amber and green flagging system, giving you total transparency.

 It's a great way to get an accurate insight into the way you drive, where you can improve, and where you’re doing really well.